dsobral/ADER/material/SingleCell_draft.md

 [Chromium Single Cell Gene Expression Solution](https://www.10xgenomics.com/solutions/single-cell/)

 ## Single Cell Data Analysis

+scRNA-seq data analysis presents a number of challenges, many of which are still the focus of active research, such as:

+- High dimensionality;
+- Lower depth than bulk RNA-seq;
+- High amount of zeros (also called *dropouts*);
+- High variability.

 Conceptually, the analysis of a scRNA-seq sample for the purpose of identifying and characterizing cell subpopulations, starts with preprocessing of raw reads, then reads are mapped to a reference genome and quantified in an *UMI count matrix*.
 Downstream analyses of this count matrix allow the identification and characterization of subpopulations of cells.